[Republished with permission of McClendon’s Select, 2/13/12]

 This past fall, Sean and I were invited to enjoy a evening at the House at Secret Garden for a dinner honoring local food producers.
 It was a beautiful evening with a fun mix of people who share our same passion for producing and enjoying good food.
 With Dustin’s incredible dishes coming out course after course, and Pat’s perfect touch for bringing people and food together, it was an evening we are still talking about.
 Pillsbury Winery, Crow’s Dairy, Hickman’s Family Farm, Black Mesa Ranch, The Meat Shop, Queen Creek Olive Mill were but a few of our dinner companions.
 If you wanted to know where local food comes from, it was all around the tables inside the Secret Garden’s Urban Barn.
 And like us, these businesses are not just local, many are also family ventures.
 Which made it all the more fitting that it was Pat at the head of the table, where the matriarch of Valley dining should sit.

 To read more the evening, you can find the article The Arizona Republic wrote here.
-All photos courtesy of Santa Barbara Catering.
+All photos courtesy of Artisan by Santa Barbara Catering.

 The House at Secret Garden